peiji1981/human-learning-optimization/README.md

-# Metaheuristic
+A library of metaheuristic algorithms
-A library of metaheuristic algorithms, such as GA PSO DE HLO............
+1. Human Learning Optimization